 Due to the limitations of space on most group exercise classes, these will continue to be bookable sessions.
 Social distancing guidelines remain in place and facilities such as health suites, changing rooms and showers will continue to operate as they are currently.

 The Leisure Centres managed on behalf of the council by Places Leisure will continue to operate as they have done.
-For more information people can visit Places Leisure: Wiltshire leisure centres.
+For more information people can visit Places Leisure.

 Following the Government's roadmap announcement, from today, weddings can proceed with more than 30 people, providing social distancing can be observed.
 To adhere to social distancing measures and remain COVID safe, a full list of the capacity limits of the council's Registration Office ceremony rooms can be found on our Ceremonies webpage.
-Full details on the Government announcement and the changes to some restrictions can be found at GOV.UK: Guidance (COVID-19) Coronavirus restrictions: what you can and cannot do.
+Full details on the Government announcement and the changes to some restrictions can be found at GOV.UK Guidance on coronavirus restrictions: what you can and cannot do.

 Cllr Ian Blair-Pilling, Wiltshire Council Cabinet Member for Leisure and Libraries, said:

 The pandemic has hugely impacted our services over the past 15 months, and our staff have worked hard to ensure they have continued to adhere to all COVID-19 safety measures as required, whilst providing as many services as permitted throughout the restrictions.
 Our teams have adapted the way they deliver services and used truly innovative approaches we would never have imagined prior to COVID-19.